LaunchCodeEducation/data-analysis/src/assignments/final-project.rst

 If your computer cannot download the dataset due to its size, try a similar dataset that is smaller or download the individual files.
-Open up the file(s) using the default application for your computer to see that there are in fact numbers in there and to see how many rows are in the file so that you don’t run into an issue with Tableau later.
+Open up the file(s) using the default application for your computer to see that there are in fact numbers in there and to see how many rows are in the file so that you don't run into an issue with Tableau later.
 Tableau Public works best when the dataset is below 10 million rows.

 When you are confident in your choice, create a new document on your computer using your